Deposition of Christ by Girolamo Siciolante da Sermoneta in 1568-73. Founders Chapel.

-We also provide further preparation advice and reading suggestions for TRS applications, a New Testament Greek website, and general advice about developing your interests.
-The subject resources page has a tag for posts on Humanities, which you might like to browse.
+If you are looking for further resources, the Faculty website includes online resources and a New Testament Greek website.
+We also provide general advice about developing your interests, and the subject resources page has a tag for posts on Humanities, which you might like to browse.

 Events which may be of interest in the year before you apply (year 12 in the UK) include the Theology, Religion, and Philosophy of Religion Open Day, Oxford and Cambridge Student Conferences, and King's Open Days.

 - Course outline and film and detailed information